fernandoescolar/vscode-solution-explorer/README.md

 Added Output Channel to log commands.

-Added move folder and files to folder in project.
+Added move folder and file to folder in project.

 Added add and remove packages commands in CPS projects.